zombie-einstein/zombie-einstein.github.io/_posts/2020-06-29-functional_abm.md

                  initial_state[i-1: i+2, j-1: j+2],
                  initial_state[i:i+1, j:j+1],
                  {}){% endhighlight %}
-- We then run allow the model run the scheduler, storing a copy of the state at each step
+- The model can then be run using the scheduler, and additionally we store a copy of the state at each step ot track the history of the model
   {% highlight python%}
   while not scheduler.finished:
         history.append(initial_state.copy())